nabaznyl/crecall/README.md

 ## 📝 Preview Build Notice

-This is **preview version v0.1.0d-2**.
+This is **preview version v0.1.0d-2 (preview)**.
 Future updates will increment version numbers following semantic versioning.

 **Memory features** are under active development and will be the flagship capability of crecall.
 The tool is designed to ensure you never lose context due to crashes, restarts, or interruptions.